 1. Prepare data

 The data lifecycle begins with preparing your data for publishing by ensuring that it meets the technical requirements for being published on Data.wa.gov.au (e.g. using standard file formats, ensuring it fits within platform limits).

 2. Prepare supporting material

 Once data preparation is complete, the next key step is preparing supporting material to be published with your data to enable people to understand it (e.g. creating a data dictionary, writing your description of the dataset, your methodology, and how it was created).

 3. Upload and publish

 With your key preparation steps completed, you’ll now work with your data publisher to upload your data and complete the publishing process.
 What’s involved in this process will vary depending on the type of data they’re publishing.
 It may involve using a dedicated publishing tool, or involve uploading the data to a specific platform.
 Your data publisher may need to liaise with you during the publishing process, and in some cases may involve you directly in uploading the data and specifying how it should be published.

 4. Make it discoverable

 Once a dataset has been published your data publisher will work with you to make your data discoverable on Data.wa.gov.au, establish the complete metadata record, and check that all supporting collateral has been included.
 Once this is all in place, congratulations!
-Your dataset is now discoverable alongside a wealth of other datasets from across government.
+Your dataset is now discoverable alongside a wealth of other datasets.